symfony/ux-live-component/doc/index.rst

 the list changes as the user types into a search box... or by clicking "delete" on an item.
 In this case, the wrong children may be removed or existing child components may not disappear when they should.

-.. versionadded:: 2.8

-    The ``key`` prop was added in Symfony UX Live Component 2.8.

 To fix this, add a ``key`` prop to each child component that's unique to that component: